jasper-zheng/PyAudible/src/documentation.md

 # PyAudiable 0.1.1 documentation

-## User Guide

-A Python library for sending and receiving data using audible sound.
+PyAudiable is a Python library for sending and receiving data using audible sound.
 PyAudible includes a transmitter and a receiver module that could be implemented on multiple separate devices, enables the transmission of small amounts of data between devices in the vicinity.

 PyAudible includes:
  - A transmitter module ``PyA_Transmitter`` that generate encoded audio waveforms.